 Neighbourhood Plans were introduced following the Government’s Localism Act of 2011 and aim to give local people more influence about how their area is developed.
 Queen Camel is a parish steeped in history with valuable heritage and a community that should be supported and encouraged to develop.
 The Plan sets out plocies and projects that will guide the parish council in its work and the Plan itself will be kept under review.

-The Queen Camel Neighbourhood Plan (the Plan) went to Referendum on 6th on May 2021 and the result was overwhelmingly in favour of the Plan with 224 votes for and 22 against.
+The Queen Camel Neighbourhood Plan (the Plan) went to Referendum on 6th on May 2021.
+The result was overwhelmingly in favour of the Plan with 224 votes for and 22 against.
 The turnout was 30.44 % of the electorate.

 Queen Camel Plan is ‘Made’

 At the 3rd June meeting of the SSDC District Executive, it was agreed that the Neighbourhood Plans for Martock and Queen Camel should be ‘Made’.
 To see the moment when the Queen Camel Neighbourhood Plan officially became ‘Made’ view the below video between18.30 to 22 minutes.

 To see other local neighbourhood plans and background documents from the Queen camel Neighbourhood Plan process visit https://www.southsomerset.gov.uk/your-council/your-council-plan-and-strategies/planning-policy/neighbourhood-planning/